MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-install-visual-studio.md

 5. [Install PowerShell for Azure Stack Hub](../operator/azure-stack-powershell-install.md).

-6. Restart the operating system after the installation completes.
+6. Restart the computer after the installation completes.

 ## Connect to Azure Stack Hub with Azure AD